arduino/app-bricks-py/src/arduino/app_bricks/llm/README.md

 # Large Language Model (LLMs) Brick

-A Brick for interacting with locally-based Large Language Models (LLMs).

-This class wraps LangChain functionality to provide a simplified, unified interface for chatting with models like Qwenm, LLama, Gemma.
+The Large Language Model (LLM) Brick provides functionality for interacting with locally-based LLMs such as Qwenm, LLama, Gemma.
+It wraps LangChain functionality to provide a simplified, unified interface for chatting with the local models.
 It supports both synchronous 'one-shot' responses and streaming output, with optional conversational memory.

 ## Overview